 Orientation is more than physical activation, though.
 It's really an internal focus, which can seem bewildering.
-Luckily it is something we can practice and learn to recognize how to engage in subtler and greater ways.
+Luckily it is something we can practice and learn to recognize how to engage.
 Being friendly is a necessary quality to the internal orientation.
 Not pushing, punishing or fixing, just befriending and turning in the direction of the hidden stuff.
 In the direction of freedom.

 In the pigeon, as I orient to my piriformis I can discover a letting go of my well-practiced demands on myself, aka tension.
 It doesn't matter if the pigeon looks great.
 How am I aware inside my hip?
 How am I orienting as I do anything at all?
 Yoga and life are not for showy presentation.
 I don't care if there are yoga competitions and lip injections... whatever....
 True presentation happens, uncontrolled and unpredicted, from how we are orienting within ourselves.
 That's how love is.
 Love gets out of the chair and unlocks what's stuck.
 Love says "You can be free from that tight grip!
 You can be free.
 It might seem scary and it might hurt for a moment, but it's ok.
 I'll go through it with you, sweet hips!"